 The amount of eligibility a recipient has used is determined by converting credit hours (and noncredit hours for which benefits are used) to eligibility units, as indicated in the chart below.
-A recipient can login to his/her profile at the Student Portal and then go to the ISAC Programs area to verify the number of ING Grant eligibility units they have remaining.
+A recipient can login to his/her profile at the Student Portal and then go to the Program Applications & Status Checks area to verify the number of ING Grant eligibility units they have remaining.

 |Number of Hours||Semester Term||Quarter Term|

 |9 - 11.99 hours||9 units||6 units|

 |0 - 2.99 hours||1 units||1 units|